Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap

-Cuprate compounds, most notably known for hosting high-$\Tc$ superconductivity, constitute paradigmatic examples of strongly correlated materials.
-Depending on the excess charge carrier density --- the doping --- their low-temperature phase diagram ranges from antiferromagnetic insulating states to charge-ordered stripe states or unconventional superconducting states~\cite{damascelli:2003,lee:2006}.
-At higher temperatures, in the so-called ``underdoped'' regime below the optimal doping level for superconductivity, the metallic phase of cuprates features a ``pseudogap'', \emph{i.e.} a partial depletion of the density of states at the Fermi level~\cite{timusk:1999,norman:2005,alloul:2014}.
-The physical origin of the pseudogap has been long debated.
-It is sometimes considered as a precursor of the superconducting state~\cite{norman:2005}, similar to the phenomenology found in unitary Fermi gases, where a pseudogap develops above the critical temperature for superfluidity \cite{feld:2011, gaebler:2010, li:2024a}.
-Other explanations emphasize magnetic correlations~\cite{alloul:2014,gunnarsson:2015,wu:2017,frachet:2020} and relations to the stripe phase~\cite{kivelson:2003,schlomer:2024a}.
-Possible spin or charge ordering instabilities of the pseudogap state have also been widely discussed~\cite{varma:1999,fauque:2006,shen:2005}.

-The Fermi-Hubbard model (FHM) is the minimal model for describing interacting fermions on a lattice \cite{hubbard:1963} and, in its two-dimensional (2D) version, is widely believed to capture the key features of cuprate materials \cite{anderson:1987,dagotto:1994}.
-Its phase diagram (schematized on \figref{fig:fig1}c) features an insulating ground state at half-filling with antiferromagnetic (AFM) long-range order, which becomes stripe (spin and charge) ordered when doped.
+The Fermi-Hubbard model (FHM) is a minimal but at the same time paradigmatic model for describing interacting fermions on a lattice \cite{hubbard:1963}.
+The conjectured phase diagram of the two-dimensional (2D) FHM, as a function of temperature and doping (or excess charge carrier density), is depicted in \figref{fig:fig1}c, as inferred in part from recent computational studies\cite{qin:2022}.
+It features an insulating ground state at half-filling with antiferromagnetic (AFM) long-range order, which becomes stripe (magnetic and charge) ordered when doped.
 Superconducting long-range order has also been reported upon doping, with the delicate interplay between superconductivity and stripe ordering depending on details of the model \cite{qin:2020,xu:2024}.
-At finite temperature, a pseudogap opens below a characteristic temperature $T^{*}$~\cite{tremblay:2006,gull:2010,wu:2018,simkovic:2024,qin:2022}.
+The two-dimensional Fermi-Hubbard model is widely regarded as capturing essential qualitative features of strongly correlated materials such as the cuprate compounds\cite{anderson:1987,dagotto:1994}, which are notably known for exhibiting high-$T_{\mathrm{c}}$ superconductivity.

+At higher temperatures, the metallic phase of the Fermi-Hubbard model features a ``pseudogap'' below a characteristic temperature $T^{*}$~\cite{tremblay:2006,gull:2010,wu:2018,simkovic:2024,qin:2022}, \emph{i.e.} a partial depletion of the density of states at the Fermi level~\cite{timusk:1999,norman:2005,alloul:2014}.
+This pseudogap is analogous to the one found in the underdoped region of cuprates, especially when magnetic correlations are predominant, and was first identified in such materials through magnetic susceptibility measurements \cite{alloul:1989,johnston:1989}.
+The physical origin of the pseudogap in cuprates has long been debated.
+Some explanations emphasise its connection to magnetic correlations~\cite{alloul:2014,gunnarsson:2015,wu:2017,frachet:2020} and relation to the stripe phase~\cite{kivelson:2003,schlomer:2025}.
+Possible magnetic or charge ordering instabilities of the pseudogap state have also been widely discussed~\cite{varma:1999,fauque:2006,shen:2005}.
+It is sometimes also considered as a precursor of the superconducting state~\cite{norman:2005}, similar to the phenomenology found in unitary Fermi gases, where a pseudogap develops above the critical temperature for superfluidity \cite{feld:2011, gaebler:2010, li:2024a}